Presidential Palace, Malabo - Things to Do at Presidential Palace

 Tickets & Pricing

-No tickets required for exterior viewing from public areas
+No admission fees as this is exterior viewing from public areas only

 Best Time to Visit

-Early morning or late afternoon for better lighting and cooler temperatures
+Early morning or late afternoon for better lighting; evening hours for illuminated views

 Suggested Duration